Fourmilab/ratburger.org/CONTRIBUTING.md

 site and this repository.

 The design goals for Ratburger are speed, reliability, minimalism, and ease of use.
-Consequently, the site deliberately eachews features which require contacting dozens of other Web resources and downloading hundreds of files to display a simple page.
+Consequently, the site deliberately eschews features which require contacting dozens of other Web resources and downloading hundreds of files to display a simple page.
 These gimmicks may be superficially attractive, but they result in frustratingly slow